basho/rfc/open/bigset-aae/bigset-aae.md

 ### Proposal

-##### Not using AAE as we know it today in KV
+##### A Different Approach to AAE compared to KV?

-I covered most of the reasons in the [Abstract](#abstract), and I think our proposed solution is a nice, compromising approach.
+I covered most of the reasons of why we're doing something different in the [Abstract](#abstract), and I think our proposed solution is a nice compromise.
+Though it's a different approach, it doesn't mean we can't tie-in with KV at exchange-time and implement some of the new trigger/tracking ideas I mention below more generally.
+We may use [different trees](#hash-digests-in-a-merkle-tree) and/or provide a separate interface at points (e.g. entropy manager), but these details will become elucidated as the work starts.

 ##### Building and Exchanging Digests (+ bs-clock)